iotaledger/goshimmer/docs/001-mana_proposal.md

 #### Synchronization and Mana Calculation

 The mana plugin is responsible to determine when to start calculating mana locally.
-Since mana is an extension to ledger state, mana can only be reliably calculated once the node is sync.
+Since mana is an extension to ledger state, mana can only be reliably calculated once the node is in synced state.
 Therefore, mana plugin halts mana calculation until the node becomes synced.
-Then it either goes through all transactions in the value tangle that it synced and calculates mana itself, or obtains a recent `Base Mana Vector` from a trusted, high mana node, initializes it's own `Base Mana Vector` to the obtained values and then starts mana calculation from this initial state.
+Then it either goes through all transactions in the value tangle that it synced and calculates mana itself, or obtains a recent `Base Mana Vector` from a trusted, high mana node, initializes its own `Base Mana Vector` to the obtained values and then starts mana calculation from this initial state.

-The latter approach implies, that there should be way to determine an exact relation between the ledger state and the `Base Mana Vector` (time, index, transaction ID), so a node knows which transactions were already processed to arrive at the received `Base Mana Vector`.
+The latter approach implies, that there should be a way to determine an exact relation between the ledger state and the `Base Mana Vector` (time, index, transaction ID), so a node knows which transactions were already processed to arrive at the received `Base Mana Vector`.